Chakra (2021 film)

-The film was released theatrically on 19 February and received mixed to positive reviews.
-The film became a moderate success at the box office.
+Chakra was released theatrically on 19 February to mixed reviews from critics and became a moderate success at the box office.

 Plot

-50 robberies occurred on Independence Day, with two masked robbers looting houses.
-The entire police force is clueless without the slightest lead or evidence.
-ACP Gayathiri is assigned for the case investigation.
+Fifty robberies occurred on Independence Day, with two masked robbers looting houses and stealing expensive items totalling ₹70 million.
+The entire police force is clueless, without the slightest lead or evidence.
+The police assign ACP Gayathiri to the case investigation.
 Gayathri learns that the 50th house belongs to her ex-boyfriend Major Chandru.
-Chandru's grandmother gets injured in the theft in an attempt to safeguard the Ashoka Chakra medal, which was bestowed to Chandru's late father.
+Chandru's grandmother gets injured in the theft in an attempt to safeguard the Ashoka Chakra medal, which the government bestowed on Chandru's late father.
+But the thieves stole the award.

 Chandru joins Gayathri in the investigation to retrieve the medal and solve the case.
-Chandru checks the case details and information from the victims, only to realize that the robbers knew the exact location of Jewels in every house.
-Chandru lists down the people who can get access to houses and realizes that a company known as Dial For Help may be involved in the case and all 50 houses had been serviced by the company under a common number belonging to a person named Marimuthu.
+Chandru checked the case details and information from the victims, only to realise that the robbers knew the exact location of jewellery and money in every house and swiftly carried out each robbery.
+Chandru lists the people who can access the homes and discovers that a company known as 'Dial For Help' may be involved in the case.
+They found a recurrent number belonging to Marimuthu servicing all 50 houses.
 The police rush to Marimuthu's house, only to find his wife there.
 Marimuthu's widow explains that her husband had died two years ago.
-Chandru, with no other clue returns.
+Chandru, with no other clue, returns.

-Meanwhile, a mysterious person calls the Commissioner and informs that he was responsible for all the thefts thus far and challenges the entire force that no one would be able to track him down.
+Meanwhile, a mysterious person calls the Commissioner and informs him that he is responsible for all the thefts thus far and challenges the entire force that no one can track him down.
 Accepting this as a challenge, Chandru tries to provoke the unknown person, who gives a clue to his location.
-They realize that it refers to a place, and they rush to the place, only to find destroyed computers.
-Chandru heads back to share the clues, where he reveals that the clue refers to the queen in chess and that the hacker had left a partial thumbprint on the scanner used to destroy all data.
-Chandru further reveals that theft would occur in 58 more houses on August 23 due to the PM's arrival, where he tells that the hacker is actually a woman named Leela, a chess coach.
+They realise it refers to a place.
+They rush to the site only to find destroyed computers.
+Chandru heads back to share the clues.
+He reveals that the clue refers to the queen in chess and that the hacker had left a partial thumbprint on the scanner used to destroy all data.
+Chandru further informs that theft would occur in 58 more houses on August 23 due to the PM's arrival.
+So he cleverly places police officers inside the houses to be robbed.
+He informs that the hacker is a woman named Leela, a chess coach.